Eye Movement Desensitization and Reprocessing (EMDR)

 by Amy Scholten, MPH and Rebecca J. Stahl, MA

 Proponents of eye movement desensitization and reprocessing (EMDR) claim it is a breakthrough treatment for those plagued with traumatic memories and other psychological problems.
-But does it actually work?
+Let's learn more about it.

 Who Developed EMDR?
 TOP